 Table 1 includes the architectural styles for each synagogue entry.
 Often following trends in secular and ecclesiastical architecture, the look of US synagogues evolved over the decades of the nineteenth century.

 The Touro Synagogue, the only extant eighteenth century entry, was designed in the Georgian style by noted colonial architect Peter Harrison.
 Both Beth Elohim (Charleston, SC) and the Baltimore Hebrew Congregation were constructed in the Greek Revival style, popular for houses of worship in the 1840s and early 1850s.
 Beth Israel in Honesdale, PA (fig. 6) is an example of this style.
 Romanesque Revival synagogues with round-arched windows became evident for several decades beginning in the 1850s as seen in Goldsboro, NC (fig. 7) and Salt Lake City (fig. 8), Gothic Revival and Victorian styles, like those illustrated in Leadville, CO (fig. 2) and Charlottesville, VA (fig. 3), became more common beginning in the 1870s and 1880s.
 (A sub-style of Romanesque Revival architecture is Rundbogenstil originating in Germany.
-Nineteenth-century synagogues in Boise, ID; Lafayette, IN; and Madison, WI are examples of this sub-style (page 304 of the 1986 article features a photo of the Madison building).
+Nineteenth-century synagogues in Boise, ID; Lafayette, IN; and Madison, WI are examples of this sub-style.)

 The Moorish Revival style was used heavily for synagogues but not in secular architecture from the 1860s to 1890s.
 Moorish synagogues often contained onion-shaped domes or minarets, horseshoe arches, and polychromatic decoration.
 One theory for their popularity is the nineteenth century revival of Jewish scholarly interest in the history of the Sephardic Diaspora, including its Golden Age in Spain and Northern Africa.3 Additionally, congregations built Moorish buildings in part to differentiate them from Victorian-style churches.4 Examples of Moorish synagogues are those in Denver (fig. 4) and Newark (fig. 5).